Published: February 17, 2018 • 2 min read

 mix formatoutside the editor against the current file.
 Make sure that the AST before and after are the same so we aren’t changing what the code does, which would indicate there’s a bug in the formatter.

 I like text editor integrations.
-Integrations are where an idea like the autoformatter this lives or dies.
-Programmatic code changes have to be automated to guarantee the rules are always applied to every file.
+Integrations are where an autoformatter lives or dies— programmatic code changes must be automated to guarantee the rules are always applied.